rryam/MeshingKit/README.md

 # MeshingKit

-MeshingKit is a Swift package that provides a powerful way to create mesh gradients in SwiftUI.
-It offers predefined gradient templates to directly render beautiful, gorgeous gradients!
+MeshingKit provides an easy way to create mesh gradients in SwiftUI with predefined gradient templates to directly render beautiful, gorgeous gradients!

 ## Meshing